Happy Together (song): Cover versions

-"Happy Together" has been covered by artists as diverse as Odyssey, Mel Tormé, Captain and Tennille, the Nylons, Jason Donovan and Gerard Way.
-At the same year of the original release, argentinian singer Palito Ortega recorded a cover called "Qué Importa La Gente".
+"Happy Together" has been covered by artists as diverse as Odyssey, Mel Tormé, Captain and Tennille, the Nylons, Jason Donovan, Petula Clark, Simple Plan, Donny Osmond and Gerard Way.
+At the same year of the original release, Argentinian singer Palito Ortega recorded a cover called "Qué Importa La Gente".
 Spanish flamenco duo Las Grecas made a cover called "Los dos tan felices" (We both so happy) in their album Tercer Album (1976) and there is also a Spanish cover, sung by Roberto Jordán, called "Juntos y Felices".
 Miley Cyrus covered the song on the Backyard Sessions YouTube series.

 Norwegian comedy group Prima Vera recorded a version with altered lyrics titled "Så Lykkelig I Sverige" (So Happy in Sweden) from their album Brakara (1978).

 Hugo Montenegro's cover version was released as a single in 1969 and reached number 29 on the Billboard Easy Listening chart.

 At a live performance in New Orleans in 2018, American rock band Weezer performed a cover version of the song.
 The cover was described by Doug MacCash of The Times-Picayune as "fierce yet faithful", taking "that chunk of 50-year-old bubblegum and chew[ing] it into grungy rock n roll glory".